Ministers without portfolio in Ontario, 1993–1995

-On February 3, 1993, Ontario premier Bob Rae appointed six ministers without portfolio in the Ontario government.
-These were not full members of cabinet but rather provided policy assistance to cabinet ministers.
+On February 3, 1993, Ontario Premier Bob Rae appointed six ministers without portfolio in the Ontario government.
+These were not full members of the cabinet but rather provided policy assistance to cabinet ministers.
 They were generally described as "junior ministers."

 The only one of the original six ministers without portfolio who was assigned a specific job responsibility was Richard Allen, who oversaw international trade.
-The others did not have formally defined responsibilities.
+The others didn't define the responsibilities formally.
 Some opposition politicians argued that these positions were unnecessary and duplicated the responsibilities of parliamentary assistants.

 The positions were eliminated in 1995 by the government of Mike Harris.

 Minister responsible for Economic Development

 Richard Allen held this position from February 3, 1993, to August 18, 1994, when he was promoted to a full cabinet position.
 His replacement was Bob Huget, who served until June 26, 1995.

 Minister responsible for Finance

-Brad Ward held this position from February 3, 1993, to June 26, 1995, providing assistance to Finance Minister Floyd Laughren.
-He was given responsibility for overseeing public pre-budgetary consultations in 1994.
+Brad Ward held this position from February 3, 1993, to June 26, 1995, assisting Finance Minister Floyd Laughren.
+In 1994, he was tasked with coordinating and overseeing the government’s public pre-budget consultations, a series of province-wide meetings designed to gather input from business leaders, labor representatives, and community organizations on spending priorities and taxation policy.

+Ward’s involvement reflected the government’s effort to demonstrate openness and public engagement in budget formation, a relatively new approach at the time.
+He contributed to policy discussions related to deficit reduction, social program funding, and economic recovery strategies, complementing the broader fiscal direction established by Minister Laughren.